So, diagnosed with ovarian cancer? Right? Now, you are experiencing a colossal headache thinking about what’s next, right after the emotional tumult.

 This type originates from the egg-producing cells.

-A recent stat by the American Cancer Society read the five-years relative survival rate of these three types of ovarian cancer is 44%.
+A recent American Cancer Society stat read that the five-year relative survival rate of these three types of ovarian cancer is 44%.

-Just like any other cancer form, early detection is of paramount importance to increase the survival rate.
+Like any other cancer form, early detection is paramount to increase the survival rate.

 As per a matter of truth, there is still no conclusive medical study to highlight the various causes of ovarian cancer; there is a complete mist of cloud over this.